-As part of the proposed settlement, Dow would provide \$1 million for sustainable redevelopment of the future Saginaw Riverfront Park on 332 acres that the State of Michigan recently acquired from RACER Trust at the site of the former General Motors Saginaw Malleable Iron Plant and Greenpoint Landfill along the Saginaw River in the City of Saginaw (Figure 11).
-For this project, MDNR would partner with Saginaw County to operate the Saginaw Riverfront Park in order to provide passive recreation opportunities to the City of Saginaw.
+Following approval of the Consent Decree, Dow will provide \$1 million for sustainable redevelopment of the future Saginaw Riverfront Park on 332 acres that the State of Michigan recently acquired from RACER Trust at the site of the former General Motors Saginaw Malleable Iron Plant and Greenpoint Landfill along the Saginaw River in the City of Saginaw (Figure 11).
+MDNR is partnering with Saginaw County to operate the Saginaw Riverfront Park in order to provide passive recreation opportunities to the City of Saginaw.
 Potential recreation opportunities include hiking trails, biking trails, wildlife viewing, and catch and release fishing.
 The funding proposed as a part of this NRDA settlement is expected to accomplish the following: